JacobMcElhinney/CentrumBiblioteketRepository/README.md

 The following action method was defined and implemented to provide the desired functionality.
 The codeblock is located in MVCFuntionality project Controllers/BookLoansOverdue.cs file on row 22.

        // GET: BookLoansOverdue
         public async Task<IActionResult> Index()
         {
             /*BookLoans are Overdue +30 days past LoanDate.
-The 'Where(Expression)' filters out BookLoans that are not overdue as of DateTime.Now. */ var centrumBiblioteketDbContext = _context.BookLoans.Where(bl => bl.LoanDate.AddDays(30) < DateTime.Now)
+The 'Where(Expression)' filters out BookLoans that are not overdue as of 'DateTime.Now.
-                .Include(b => b.BookCopy)
+             Related data is then included using LINQ: '.ThenInclude() method.
+This is possible thanks to the navigation property added in the BookCopy class/model - see futher comments in said class */ var centrumBiblioteketDbContext = _context.BookLoans.Where(bl => bl.LoanDate.AddDays(30) < DateTime.Now) .Include(b => b.BookCopy)
                 .ThenInclude(b => b.BookEdition)
                 .Include(b => b.LibraryCard);

+            //Validates the modelstate to confirm if data binding was successful.
+Returns error message if values failed to bind to the model. if (!ModelState.IsValid)
+            {
+                return BadRequest("Informationen gick ej att hämta.
+Vänligen kontakta administratör/it-ansvarig");
+            }

             return View(await centrumBiblioteketDbContext.ToListAsync());
         }